TupleType/awesome-cicd-attacks/README.md

 - [How a Single Vulnerability Can Bring Down the JavaScript Ecosystem](https://www.landh.tech/blog/20240603-npm-cache-poisoning/) - Cache poisoning attack on the NPM registry rendering packages unavailable.
 - [One Supply Chain Attack to Rule Them All – Poisoning GitHub's Runner Images](https://adnanthekhan.com/2023/12/20/one-supply-chain-attack-to-rule-them-all/) - A critical vulnerability in GitHub Actions, involving a misconfigured self-hosted runner in the actions/runner-images repository, allowed potential compromise of all GitHub and Azure hosted runner images.
 - [PR sneaking](https://github.com/mortenson/pr-sneaking) - Methods of sneaking malicious code into GitHub pull requests.
-- [Remove evidence of malicious pull requests on GitHub](https://x.com/adnanthekhan/status/1829116171045474374) - Changing account's email to block-listed domain, automatically flagges bans the account.
+- [Remove evidence of malicious pull requests on GitHub](https://x.com/adnanthekhan/status/1829116171045474374) - Changing account's email to block-listed domain, automatically bans the account.
 - [StarJacking – Making Your New Open Source Package Popular in a Snap](https://checkmarx.com/blog/starjacking-making-your-new-open-source-package-popular-in-a-snap/) - StarJacking is a technique where attackers make malicious open-source packages appear popular.
 - [The massive bug at the heart of the npm ecosystem](https://blog.vlt.sh/blog/the-massive-hole-in-the-npm-ecosystem) - NPM Manifest Confusion.
 - [Trojan Source](https://trojansource.codes/) - Rather than inserting logical bugs, adversaries can attack the encoding of source code files to inject vulnerabilities.